Home Start Technology: My Guide to Building a Business from Your Living Room

 Best Practices for Security and Data Management

-- The 3-2-1 Backup Rule: This is a cornerstone of data protection.
-Keep at least three copies of your data, on two different types of media (e.g., an external hard drive and the cloud), with one copy stored off-site (the cloud copy fulfills this).
-This strategy protects you from device failure, theft, and even ransomware attacks.
+• The 3-2-1 Backup Rule: This is the one rule I never, ever break.
+Keep at least three copies of your critical data.
+Store them on two different types of media (like an external drive and a cloud service).
+And keep one of those copies off-site (your cloud backup counts).
+This strategy has saved me from hardware failure and ensures I could recover from a ransomware attack.

 Integrating Home Automation for Peak Productivity